davdar/maam/writeup/pldi15.markdown

 \label{MonadInterface}
 `\end{figure}`{.raw}

-We use the monad laws to reason about our implementation in the absence of a particular implementatino of `bind` and `return`:
+We use the monad laws to reason about our implementation in the absence of a particular implementation of `bind` and `return`:
 `````indent```````````````````````````````````````
 unit₁ : bind(return(a))(k) = k(a)
 unit₂ : bind(m)(return) = m